 The need for full fibre will depend on what kind of business you are, and what you want to do with your connection and communications services.
 See our box on the right for an explanation of usage requirements.
 You can check if full fibre is available in your area from providers’ websites when entering your postcode, or from the Ofcom checker.

 Connectivity is constantly improving in the UK, but for some businesses, for example those located in rural areas, there may still be limitations on the business services and products that are available.

 Most premises in the UK can get FTTC or ADSL broadband over the Openreach operated copper network (and from KCOM in Kingston upon Hull)

 Full fibre services are being extended to an ever-increasing number of business premises; you can use the resources on our choosing a service and provider page to find out if you can get them.

 Whether you’re a business setting up new premises or looking to relocate, Ofcom’s interactive tool allows you to check the availability of different broadband services in a particular area by simply entering a postcode.

 Similarly, if you’re looking to upgrade your business's current broadband package, you can check whether faster services are locally available.

 If you or your employees travel regularly and need to access the internet or send emails on the move, the tool also shows 3G, 4G and 5G mobile broadband coverage for any postcode in the UK – see ‘Business Mobile’ above.

 In our most recent SME research, 94% of SMEs said they had an internet connection.
 If you or your business do not use the internet, or you don’t feel confident using digital communications services, don’t worry, there are a wide variety of places to gain help, both offline and online - some of these are listed in our useful links section.

 A good place to start learning about digital communications is at the Doteveryone website.
-Its Digital Skills webpage offers useful resources, guidance and advice, including information on how to use communications services.
+It offers useful resources, guidance and advice, including information on how to use communications services.